-Georgia-Pacific is slated to invest more than $425 million in a new Dixie® paper products plant in Jackson, Tenn., to be served by CSX.
+Georgia-Pacific is investing more than $425 million in a new Dixie® paper products plant in Jackson, Tenn., to be served by CSX.

 The company on Sept.
-26 reported that it had chosen the 241-acre property—designated both a CSX Select Site and a Select Tennessee Certified Site—for its 900,000-square-foot facility.
+26 reported that it had chosen the 241-acre property—designated as both a CSX Select Site and a Select Tennessee Certified Site—for its 900,000-square-foot facility.
 It is located along Highway 223, just off Interstate 40 west of Jackson.
-Construction is expected to start before the end of the year, with the facility beginning to produce tableware products, including the Dixie® and Dixie Ultra® lines of plates and bowls, in summer 2024.
-Georgia-Pacific said more than 200 people will be employed at the fully air-conditioned workspace, which will include a printer, associated plate forming converting assets, and other manufacturing technology.
+A groundbreaking ceremony was held Dec.
+9, and Georgia-Pacific expects the facility to begin producing tableware products, including the Dixie® and Dixie Ultra® lines of plates and bowls, in summer 2024.
+The company said more than 200 people will be employed at the fully air-conditioned workspace, which will include a printer, associated plate forming converting assets, and other manufacturing technology; recruitment, hiring and training will begin in 2023.
 Georgia-Pacific directly employs approximately 460 people and operates six facilities in Tennessee.

 “Although we have invested to expand existing sites, this is the first new Dixie® plant the company has built since 1991,” said Fernando Gonzalez, President of the Consumer Business at Georgia-Pacific, a subsidiary of Koch Industries, Inc. “This added capacity will help us meet the needs of our customers as consumer demand for high-quality, durable paper plates and bowls continues to grow.”